zeineldin/java-sonar-test-app-/README.md

-# DevOpsArea Sample Java App -example
+# DevOpsArea Sample Java App with sonarqube example
 Build war with maven and DevOpsArea framework

 Steps: